messiasthi/scopy/README.md

-# scopy
+# SCOPY or Super Copy And Paste
 ### Super copy paste
 Scopy it's a  tool for copy full file and replace selected words to newers.

 ## Help
 The scopy it's a tool for helpful in copy big files and replace words using python.

 ```
 The scopy is a alias to copy paste files